The club was founded in 1960 to: -

-The Club is managed by a committee, elected by the members, which normally meets once a month.
+The Club is managed by a committee, elected by the members, which normally meets three times a year.
 The members are all active Club members and are always available to give advice to members.

 Club activities are always posted in advance on the notice board.
 A broad outline of Club activities is as follows:

 These are held on Tuesdays and Fridays from 7.15pm in the St Ippolyts Village Hall and the inoculation certificate must be produced prior to the dog being brought into the hall, and at annual renewal of membership.

 Puppies should come as soon as their inoculations have taken effect and the aim of their classes is to socialise them, introduce them to the hall environment and provide initial basic training..

 To join the club and enjoy its benefits you must first complete the appropriate form and pay the membership fee.

 Both the puppy and junior sessions run for approximately 10 weeks are 30 minutes in duration and Beginners also runs for approximately 10 weeks and runs for 45 minutes in duration and all require payment in advance.

 All sessions apart from puppy are completed by a simple test to decide which dogs are promoted to the next standard.

 The committee usually chooses the trainers from experienced Club members.